Essentials Of A Poultry Farming Business Plan

 - Poultry farming can be done alongside regular farming as the need for materials is not too extensive.
 Additionally, the bird droppings from the poultry farm are rich in nitrogen which can thus used an organic source of the essential element nitrogen in the form of a fertilizer for the regular farming land.
 Thus, poultry farming business can indirectly benefit regular farming as well.

 These are just some of the benefits of the poultry farming business.
-However aspiring entrepreneurs who wish to start a poultry farm must do so in a systematic manner, starting with learning about the poultry farm business, how to start a poultry farming and then making a detailed business plan for the poultry farm business.
+However aspiring entrepreneurs who wish to start a poultry farm must do so in a systematic manner, starting with learning about the poultry farm business, how to start a poultry farming and then making a detailed poultry farming business plan.
 A business plan will help entrepreneurs have a clear plan to refer to and follow the objectives from and also have a goal that can be revisited in case they lose sight of the vision they had for the business.
 For the business plan to be effective, a poultry farm business plan checklist is helpful to ensure that none of the points are skipped and that the plan is comprehensive.
 This business plan is also used while applying for a poutry farm loan for starting or expanding the business and must therefore be meticulously prepared such that the officials reviewing the plan get a fair idea of the business and approve the loan quickly.

-Essentials Of A Poultry Farm Business Plan
+Poultry Farming Business Plan

 Exact Nature Of Business

-The business plan must include details regarding the exact nature of the business.
+The poultry farming business plan must include details regarding the exact nature of the business.
 A poultry farm business can further be classified into types and niche sectors which the entrepreneurs who are starting a farm need to decide on and mention in the business plan.
 This means that budding entrepreneurs must choose between a broiler or a layer poultry farm to start with.
 A broiler is where birds are raised for their meat and a layer is where the birds are raised for their eggs.
 The other aspects of the business include production of feed for the poultry or procuring it, processing of the eggs and meat, packaging of the products, marketing of the farm as well as the products which are an integral part of the business and need to be included in the plan.
 Arrangements for the housing facility of the poultry is another aspect of the business along with feeding facility and manufacturing of the feed, which need to be considered and mentioned in the business plan.
 All these details give an idea about the exact nature of the business along with the objective which is one of the main components of a business plan.
 The business plan can also be revisited over the years to be reminded of the vision and goals of the business, which is why they must be mentioned in the poultry farm business plan.

-The business plan for the poultry business must also include the capital required to start the business and expand it too.
+The poultry farming business plan must also include the capital required to start the business and expand it too.
 A poultry business requires capital for purchasing the land to set up the poultry farm or for leasing the land.
 Further, capital is also required to purchase the birds, to purchase their feed along with the feeding equipment and even build housing facility for the birds.
 Housing for the birds is vital for the poultry business and contributes significantly to the success of the business.
 Entrepreneurs can choose from the extensive housing facility which allows free movement to the birds, or a semi-intensive system which allows rearing birds partly in cages and partly in open areas.
 Entrepreneurs can also choose from deep litter system, slatted or wired housing system, or battery caged housing system for their poultry farm and the capital requirement will vary according to the housing system selected.
 Additionally, capital is required for processing and packaging of the poultry products as also for other equipment such as incubators, benches, watering pot, heaters, fencing, flooring, lighting, etc. Day to day expenses incurred while running the farm also need to be considered such as labour wages, electricity and water supply, transportation costs and any other miscellaneous expenses.

 The business plan must give an estimate of the capital required taking into account all these costs and also consider costs for expansion in the future.
 The source from where the entrepreneur aims to get the funding must also be explicitly mentioned in the business plan.
 It could be a loan either from a bank or private financial institutions or from savings or in the form of borrowings from friends and family.

-The business plan must also include details about how the poultry farm business and the products will be marketed.
+The poultry farming business plan must also include details about how the poultry farm business and the products will be marketed.
 Firstly, a rough market study and research on the competitors must be carried out to understand what the customer’s requirements are and what techniques the competitors are using to attract customers and carry out sales.
 Post the research, strategies for the marketing of the farm must be chalked down.
 These could include having a brand name, logo and caption for the poultry farm which helps create a brand for the business and an impressive image of the business that customers can recognize and relate to.
 A logo also helps differentiate the products of the farm from those of the competitors.
 Next, a website can be created to have a digital footprint and be in sync with the technologically advanced times.
 The website can be used to sell and deliver the products online along with giving an insight into the vision of the business and the quality procedures followed for rearing the birds, procuring the products and processing them.
 Further, marketing strategies can also be decided such as advertising via flyers, newspaper ads and blogs which talk about the nutritional benefits of poultry products or ways to choose high quality products.
 Participation in various events and offering attractive deals and schemes can also be used as a form of marketing and advertising.